oswinrodrigues/tdd-cpp/notes/chapter-02.md

     - Write no more of a unit test than sufficient to fail.
 Includes compilation failures.
     - Write only the production code needed to pass the one failing test.
 - Negative feedback (failure) is good.
 Ensures test honesty.
-    - Sometimes, a new test can pass with no change to source.
+    - Sometimes, a new test can pass with no change to the CUT.
 That is, you get 'green' in 'red' stage.
     - May point to a poor test.
 False positives are bad i.e. tests passing when they shouldn't.
     - If test is right, may point to a poor technique.
 Taking too big (not incremental or minimal enough) step in a previous TDD cycle.
 - Seek incremental, immediate feedback.
 Test early and often.
 Safe coding.